Heckler & Koch VP9: Design details

-A new feature is HK's patented charging supports.
-They are simple components that are mounted on each side of the rear of the slide and provide better gripping leverage for racking the slide rearward.
-The charging supports speed reloading and make operating the VP9 easier for shooters with reduced hand strength.
-The VP pistols use the same steel magazines as the Heckler & Koch P30 in both the 15 and 10-round capacity configurations.

 The VP9 has an extended full size Picatinny MIL-STD-1913 rail molded into its polymer frame for mounting lights and accessories.
 The rail has been tested and certified to handle the heavier mounted accessories because of its full size which adds rigidity.
 This rigidity gives the VP9 superior capabilities compared to some of its polymer competitors whose frames flex under use and cannot handle the weight of some of the medium to larger mounted lights.

 In the United States, the VP9 is available from retailers as a standard package (standard three-dot sights and two magazines included) or as a "LE" (Law Enforcement) package (factory-equipped tritium night sights and three magazines included).
-The night sights are Meprolight Tru-Dot.
+The night sights are manufactured by Meprolight.

 In late 2018, HK introduced the VP9 B (B for "button"), equipped with a push-button magazine release, in response to the preferences of the American market.
 In January 2020, HK updated the VP9 design with a slide cutout for mounting pistol red-dot optics, new higher-capacity 17-round magazines to replace the 15-round magazines, and iron sights with a blacked-out rear bladed sight, replacing the previous three-dot setup, all as new standard features for the pistol.